 • Viewer Container: The viewer div is where the Autodesk Viewer will be rendered, filling the entire screen.
 This is where users will interact with the 3D model and collaborate in real time.

-Step 4: Understanding the Project Structure
+Step 4: Understanding the Application Structure

-2. Autodesk Viewer
+2. Autodesk Viewer Integration

 3. SuperViz Components